Michael Kopech: Chicago White Sox

-In 2022, Kopech made his way to the starting role.
-During the season, Kopech was on and off the injured list.
-In a game against the Kansas City Royals, Kopech felt soreness in his left knee before the first pitch but tried to pitch anyway.
-He ended up leaving the game after facing four batters in the first inning and was placed on the IL with a left knee strain.
-Kopech made two more starts before he was placed on the IL again on September 17 with right shoulder inflammation and was shut down for the season.
+In 2022, Kopech returned to the starting rotation.
+During the season, he was on and off the injured list.
+He suffered a left knee strain against the Kansas City Royals on August 23 After he returned, he made two more starts before he was placed on the injured list again on September 17 with right shoulder inflammation, shutting him down for the season.
 Overall in 2022, Kopech made 25 starts posting a 5–9 record with a 3.54 ERA in 119 1/3 innings with 105 strikeouts and 57 walks.
 He led the major leagues in highest walk percentage, at 11.5%.

 On January 13, 2023, Kopech agreed to a one-year, $2.05 million contract with the White Sox, avoiding salary arbitration.
+In his first start of 2023, Kopech gave up seven earned runs and five home runs, with four of those home runs coming in the fifth inning.
+In 30 games (27 starts), he posted a 5–12 record and 5.43 ERA with 134 strikeouts in 129 1/3 innings pitched.
+On September 22, he underwent season-ending surgery to remove a cyst from his right knee.

+Despite preferring to remain a starter, the White Sox moved Kopech to the bullpen to start the 2024 season.
+On July 10, he became the second White Sox pitcher to throw an immaculate inning and the first since Sloppy Thurston in 1923 while recording a save against the Twins.
+In 43 games for the White Sox, he was 2–8 with a 4.74 ERA with 59 strikeouts and nine saves.